 There are quite a few free job training programs available specifically to women, but there are also myriad programs available regardless of gender.
-Some of the programs can be mere stepping stones to your dream job, while others are a direct pathway into the career you've dreamed about.
+Some programs can be mere stepping stones to good job opportunities while others are a direct pathway into the career you've dreamed about.

 US Department of Labor

-One of the first places to find free job training programs is through the US Department of Labor.
-There are several government sponsored OJT programs that benefit employees and employers.
+One of the first places to find free job training programs is through the U.S. Department of Labor (DOL).
+There are several government sponsored job programs that benefit employees and employers.

 The DOL's Women's Bureau has a wealth of information for women workers, especially women veterans.
 There are many opportunities for free training and education through reemployment services provided just for women veterans.
 In addition, homeless women veterans have services available to them not just for transitional housing, counseling and health resources, but also employment training opportunities.

 - Apprenticeship: One of the best ways to learn a job is through an apprenticeship offered by the hiring company.
-This OJT is often found in a technical or trade position, such as electrician, carpenter, heavy truck driver, aerospace propulsion jet engine mechanic and many other highly-skilled jobs.
-This type of job offers immediate work with hands-on training that can be short-term or last as long as two-years.
+This on-the-job training is often found in a technical or trade position, such as an electrician, carpenter, heavy truck driver, aerospace propulsion jet engine mechanic and many other highly skilled jobs.
+This type of job offers immediate work with hands-on training that can be short-term or last as long as two years.

 - Job Corps: This DOL program is available to eligible low-income individuals between the ages of 16 and 24.
 You can learn a career and earn your high school diploma or GED.

-- Workforce Investment Act (WIA) Training: This program provides short-term training and education.
-These are conducted at technical and community colleges and some universities.
+- Workforce Investment Act (WIA) Training: This program provides short-term training and education for people who qualify based on a variety of factors, such as income, reason for job loss, and so on.
+Training opportunities available through this program are typically conducted at technical and community colleges and some universities.

 - Create a realistic plan for your new career